 1app.energy Blog

-Octopus Agile vs Go for home battery owners: which actually saves more?
+Octopus Agile vs Go for home battery owners: which saves more?

-Agile's half-hourly pricing can beat Go significantly — or cost more.
-For battery homes, the answer depends entirely on whether your battery can act on the prices automatically.
+Agile's half-hourly pricing may beat Go on some days and regions — or cost more.
+For battery homes, it depends on whether your battery can act on the prices.

 Tariff rates, eligibility rules and device integrations change over time.
 Unless a section says otherwise, numeric examples in this article are illustrative worked examples rather than a quoted supplier promise.

 Octopus Go and Octopus Agile are both designed for homes with controllable demand.
 Both reward you for using electricity when the grid is cheap and clean.
-But they work very differently — and for battery owners, the right choice depends on something most tariff comparisons do not mention: whether your battery can act on the price signals automatically.
+But they work very differently — and for battery owners, the right choice depends on something most tariff comparisons do not mention: whether your battery can act on the price signals through supported controls.

 What Octopus Go actually offers

-Go gives you a fixed cheap window.
-As of March 11, 2026, Octopus's public Go page shows a 00:30 to 05:30 window starting from 8.5p/kWh depending on your region.
+Go currently gives you a fixed cheap window.
+As of 24 April 2026, Octopus's public Go page describes a 00:30 to 05:30 off-peak window every night.
 Outside that window, you move back to the tariff's normal daytime rate.
+The exact unit rate varies by region and should be checked against Octopus's current quote for your postcode.

 In a simple worked example, a 10kWh battery charged cheaply overnight and used to avoid higher-priced evening imports can produce material savings over a year.
 The exact figure depends on round-trip losses, tariff region, seasonal use and whether the battery is actually full when evening demand arrives.